 - 1. If the Chairman is not considered an independent director, the Board, on the proposal of the Nominations, Compensation and Corporate Governance Committee, shall appoint, with the abstention of the executive directors, a Coordinating Director from among the independent directors. - 2.
-The Coordinating Director shall have the following powers: (i) Regarding the functioning of the Board of Directors, and with the powers provided for in the Bylaws, to replace the Chairman or the Vice-Chairman or Vice-Chairmen, if any in case of temporary absence, temporary incapacity or the express delegation of the latter; (ii) request that the Chairman convene a meeting of the Board of Directors or include new items on the agenda of a meeting already convened; (iii) coordinate and assemble the non-executive directors, particularly the independent directors, and inform the Chairman about the matters discussed and the directors' concerns; (iv) participate in the evaluation of the Board under the terms established in Article 8 of these Regulations; (v) echo the concerns of the non-executive directors, particularly the independent directors, particularly the independent directors and shareholders to learn their points of view and form an opinion about their concerns regarding the corporate governance of the Company; (vii) coordinate the Chairman's succession plan; and (viii) the remaining powers established by law, the Bylaws or these Regulations.
+The Coordinating Director shall have the following powers: (i) Regarding the functioning of the Board of Directors, and with the powers provided for in the Bylaws, to replace the Chairman or the Vice-Chairman or Vice-Chairmen, if any in case of temporary absence, temporary incapacity or the express delegation of the latter; (ii) request that the Chairman convene a meeting of the Board of Directors or include new items on the agenda of a meeting already convened; (iii) coordinate and assemble the non-executive directors, particularly the independent directors, and inform the Chairman about the matters discussed and the directors' concerns; (iv) participate in the evaluation of the Board under the terms established in Article 8 of these Regulations; (v) echo the concerns of the non-executive directors, particularly the independent directors, particularly the independent directors, particularly the independent directors, particularly the independent directors, particularly the remaining powers established by law, the Bylaws or these Regulations.